portfolio-performance/portfolio-help/docs/en/reference/file/import/csv-import.md

 The acceptable values for the field `Type` are: `Deposit`, `Removal`, `Interest`, `Interest Charge`, `Dividend`, `Fees`, `Fees Refund`, `Taxes`, `Tax Refund`, `Buy`, `Sell`, `Transfer (Inbound)`, and `Transfer (Outbound)`.
 The default value of Type is `Sell`.

 Suppose that you wish to import two portfolio transactions: a sell of 2 shares of BASF in EUR and a buy of 3 shares NVIDIA in USD.
 Since we are using the EUR cash account in both cases, the transaction in USD must be converted into EUR.
-In this case, PP will handle this automatically because the NVIDIA security is listed in USD and the security account in EUR.
+In this case, Portfolio Performance will handle this automatically because the NVIDIA security is listed in USD and the security account in EUR.
 Alternatively, you can designate the `Currency Gross Amount` column as `USD`.
 However, a more efficient workflow may involve defining the `Cash Account`, and eventually the `Securities Account`.
 This prevents the import from defaulting to standard accounts, such as `broker-A` and `broker-A (EUR)` in this case.

 Figure 15 displays the `Mapped to Field` dialog box is shown (accessible via double-clicking the Value column).
 It's advisable to confirm that the selected format aligns with your language settings, especially if you use a comma as the decimal point as in this example.